Examples of Mobile Applications with Circular Vibe

 Napp App by Ben Dunn includes several integral controls that grab users’ attention with neat and subtle execution.

-Movenpick app by Alex Bender is a yummy food-related application that depicts the whole diversity of available products by means of mouthwatering shots of ice-cream, thereby easily adding circular vibe to interface.
+Movenpick app by Alex Bender is a yummy food-related application that depicts the whole diversity of available products by means of mouthwatering shots of ice-cream, thereby easily adding circular vibe to an interface.

 WheelTunes by Vlad Mereuta is a gesture-based player with a great musical atmosphere.
 Main central circular avatar also plays a role of progress bar.